 The Turkish cartel regime does not recognise de minimis exceptions and there is currently no threshold for opening an investigation into cartel conduct.
 The Board is entitled to launch an investigation into an alleged cartel activity ex officio or in response to a notice or complaint.
 A notice or complaint may be submitted verbally or through a petition.
 The Competition Authority included an online system in which the complaints may be submitted by the online form in the official website of the Competition Authority.
 In the case of a notice or complaint, the Board rejects the notice or complaint if it deems it not to be serious.
 Any notice or complaint is deemed rejected should the Board remain silent on the matter for 60 days.
 The Board will decide to conduct a pre-investigation if it finds the notice or complaint to be serious.
 It may then decide not to initiate an investigation.
 At this preliminary stage, unless there is a dawn raid, the undertakings concerned are not notified that they are under investigation.
 Dawn raids and other investigatory tools (eg, formal information request letters) are used during this pre-investigation process.
 The preliminary report of the Competition Authority experts will be submitted to the Board within 30 days of a pre-investigation decision is taken by the Board.
 The Board will then decide within 10 days whether to launch a formal investigation or not.
 If the Board decides to initiate an investigation, it will send a notice to the undertakings concerned within 15 days.
 The investigation will be completed within six months.
 If deemed necessary, this period may be extended by the Board only once, for an additional period of up to six months.

 Once the notice has been formally served, the investigated undertakings have 30 days to prepare and submit their first written defences.
 Subsequently, the main investigation report is issued by the Competition Authority.
 Once this is served on the defendants, they have 30 calendar days to respond, extendable for a further 30 days (this is the second written defence).
 The investigation committee will then have 15 days to prepare an additional opinion concerning the second written defence.
 The defending parties will have another 30-day period to reply to the additional opinion (third written defence).
 When this reply is served on the Competition Authority, the investigation process will be completed (ie, the written phase of investigation involving the claim or defence exchange will close with the submission of the third written defence).
 An oral hearing may be held upon request by the parties.
 The Board may also ex officio decide to hold an oral hearing.
 Oral hearings are held between 30 and 60 days following the completion of the investigation process under the provisions of Communiqué No. 2010/2 on Oral Hearings before the Competition Board.
-The Board will render its final decision within 15 days from the hearing, if an oral hearing is held; otherwise, the decision is rendered 30 days from the completion of the investigation process.
+The Board will render its final decision within 15 days of the hearing, if an oral hearing is held; otherwise, the decision is rendered 30 days from the completion of the investigation process.
 It usually takes around two to three months (from the announcement of the final decision) for the Board to serve a reasoned decision on the counterpart.

 Turkey is one of the ‘effect theory’ jurisdictions where what matters is the effect a cartel activity has produced on Turkish markets, regardless of the nationality of the cartel members; where the cartel activity took place; or whether the members have a subsidiary in Turkey.
 The Board refrained from declining jurisdiction over non-Turkish cartels or cartel members (eg, The suppliers of rail freight forwarding services for block trains and cargo train services, 16 December 2015,15-44/740-267; Güneş Ekspres/Condor, 27 October 2011, 11-54/1431-507; Imported Coal, 2 September 2010, 10-57/1141-430; Refrigerator Compressor, 1 July 2009, 09-31/668-156) in the past, so long as there was an effect in the Turkish markets.
 It should be noted, however, that the Board is yet to enforce monetary or other sanctions against firms located outside Turkey without any presence in Turkey, mostly owing to enforcement handicaps (such as difficulties of formal service to foreign entities).